 A new fast and efficient marching algorithm is introduced to solve the basic quasilinear, hyperbolic partial differential equations describing unsteady, flow in conduits by the method of characteristics.
 The details of the marching method are presented with an illustration of the waterhammer problem in a simple piping system both for friction and frictionless cases.
 It is shown that for the same accuracy the new marching method requires fewer computational steps, less computer memory and time.

-- Parmakian, J. (1963) Waterhammer analysis.
-Dover, New York
+- Parmakian, J.: Waterhammer analysis.
+New York: Dover 1963.Google Scholar

 - Evangelisti, G.: Waterhammer analysis by method of characteristics.
 L'Energ.
 Elec.
 Vol., XIVI, Nos.
 10, 11, 12.
 Milan 1969.Google Scholar

 - Wylie, E. B., Streeter, V. L.: Fluid transients.
 McGraw-Hill 1978.Google Scholar

-- Chaudhry, M. H. (1978) Applied hydraulic transients.
-Van Nostrand, New York
+- Chaudhry, M. H.: Applied hydraulic transients.
+New York: Van Nostrand 1978.Google Scholar

 - Chaudhry, M. H., Hussaini, M. Y.: Second-order accurate explicit finite-difference schemes for waterhammer analysis.
 Trans.
-ASME: J. Fluids Engng.107: pp. 523–529
+ASME: J. Fluids Engng.107, 523–529 (1985).Google Scholar